Cranbrook/Canadian Rockies International Airport

-Cranbrook/Canadian Rockies International Airport is an airport located 5 NM north of Cranbrook and 20 km south-east of Kimberley, British Columbia, in the Canadian Rockies.
+Cranbrook/Canadian Rockies International Airport is an airport in British Columbia, located 5 NM north of Cranbrook and 20 km south-east of Kimberley, in the Canadian Rockies.

-It is owned by the City of Cranbrook and operated by Elevate Airports Inc. Runway 16/34 is an 8000 by 150 ft asphalt runway with a category 1 instrument landing system capable of guiding aircraft down to 200 ft in 1/2 mi of visibility.
+It is owned by the City of Cranbrook and operated by Elevate Airports.
+There is a single 8000 by 150 ft asphalt runway, 16/34, with a category 1 instrument landing system capable of guiding aircraft down to 200 ft in 1/2 mi of visibility.
 The terminal building covers 23000 sqft.
 In 2008, YXC served over 106,277 passengers and in 2010 had 15,060 aircraft movements.
 In 2017 YXC served 134,455 passengers, peaked in 2018 serving 184,973 passengers and in 2022 has rebounded from a low of 56,901 passengers during the COVID-19 pandemic to serve 138,700 passengers, a 145% increase year over year from 2021.
 The airport is operated 24 hours a day by the Cranbrook Flight Service Station.

 It is classified as an airport of entry by Transport Canada and is staffed by the Canada Border Services Agency (CBSA).
 CBSA officers at this airport can handle general aviation aircraft only, with no more than 15 passengers.